schell/renderling/NOTES.md

 Just pro-cons on tech choices and little things I don't want to forget whil implementing `renderling`.

+# gltf

+* why are there repeats of nodes in document.nodes?

 # rust-gpu

 ## pros